vld375/lwocrypt-provider/README.md

 by Amazon Web Services and the Tutte Institute for Mathematics and Computing.

-We'd like to make a special acknowledgement to the companies who have dedicated programmer time to contribute source code to OQS, including Amazon Web Services, evolutionQ, Microsoft Research, Cisco Systems, and IBM Research.
+We'd like to make a special acknowledgement to the companies who have dedicated programmer time to contribute source code to LWOCRYPT, including Amazon Web Services, evolutionQ, Microsoft Research, Cisco Systems, and IBM Research.

-Research projects which developed specific components of OQS have been supported by various research grants, including funding from the Natural Sciences and Engineering Research Council of Canada (NSERC); see [here](https://openquantumsafe.org/papers/SAC-SteMos16.pdf) and
+Research projects which developed specific components of LWOCRYPT have been supported by various research grants, including funding from the Natural Sciences and Engineering Research Council of Canada (NSERC); see [here](https://openquantumsafe.org/papers/SAC-SteMos16.pdf) and